At Silsden Primary School we believe that:

 Click here to see Development Matters in the Early Years Foundation Stage (EYFS)

-Nursery and Reception – You can see an overview of the themes taught throughout the year by clicking here
+You can see an overview of the themes taught through the year in Nursery and Reception by clicking here

 Year 1 -You can see an overview of the themes taught throughout the year by clicking here.